 Term life insurance

 This policy provides coverage for a defined amount of time, during which your annual premium payments remain fixed.
-Typical policy lengths are 10, 15, 20, 25, or 30 years.
+Typical policy lengths are 10, 15, 20, 25, or 30 years, or to a specific age, like age 80.

 If you, the insured policyholder, pass away within the term length you choose, your beneficiaries can make a claim and receive the death benefit money tax-free.

-“The advantages are that you’ll pay lower premiums when you’re younger with term life insurance, your beneficiaries usually receive larger death payouts, and this type of policy can, in certain instances, be converted to whole life insurance if you so choose,” Fox said.
+“The advantages are that you’ll pay lower premiums with term life insurance, your beneficiaries usually receive larger payouts, and this type of policy can, in certain instances, be converted to whole life insurance if you so choose,” said Lia Easler, Associate Vice President at Nationwide Insurance.

 Whole life insurance